 Immunizations for Older Adults

-BEST PRACTICES: Screen for patient’s immunization histories during office visits and hospital admissions and offer vaccination as indicated.
+BEST PRACTICES: Screen for immunization histories during office visits as well as hospital, assisted living, and long term care admissions and offer vaccinations as indicated.
 Health care personnel should be screened pre-employment and kept up to date with immunizations during yearly visits.

 ADMINISTRATION OF VACCINES: All vaccines are administered intramuscularly in the deltoid muscle.
-Pneumococcal vaccine and influenza vaccine may be administered at the same time, (by separate injection in the other arm) without an increase in side effects or decreased antibody response to either vaccine.
+Pneumococcal vaccine and influenza vaccine may be administered at the same time (by separate injection in the opposite arm) without an increase in side effects or decreased antibody response to either vaccine.
 Tetanus-diphtheria toxoid (Td) or Tetanus, diphtheria, pertussis (Tdap) booster also may be administered concurrently with other vaccines.

 RECOMMENDED IMMUNIZATION PRACTICES:

-1. Try to obtain patient’s immunization history.
+1. Try to obtain the individual’s immunization history.
 Check medical records to verify prior vaccinations.
 Note any history of neurological or hypersensitivity reactions.

-2. Educate the patient on vaccine-preventable diseases and the importance of vaccination.
+2. Educate the individual on vaccine-preventable diseases and the importance of vaccination.
 Offer vaccination as indicated.
-Patients and their families often have misconceptions regarding immunization.
+Older adults and their families may have misconceptions regarding immunization.

 3. Provide clear documentation of vaccination provided to minimize risk of unnecessary duplication.

-• Provide Tetanus-diphtheria toxoid (Td) as a booster shot every ten years to those who have either completed the immunization series during childhood or teen years and have not received a booster dose in the last 10 years.
-If the patient has never been vaccinated, administer 0.5 mg intramuscularly twice with a 1-2 month interval and an additional dose 6-12 months later.
-If the patient is in contact with a child less than 12 months, then Tetanus, diphtheria, pertussis (Tdap) is recommended over Td.
+• Adults who have never received Tdap are recommended to receive a booster dose of Tdap.
+Provide Tetanus-diphtheria toxoid (Td) as a booster shot every ten years to those who have either completed the immunization series during childhood or teen years and have not received a booster dose in the last 10 years.

-6. Certain subsets of the geriatric population may require vaccinations for Hepatitis A, Hepatitis B, meningococcal disease, varicella and for measles, mumps, rubella (MMR), due to certain health problems, occupations or risks posed by lifestyles.
-Furthermore, if such patients travel, it would be advisable to offer relevant vaccines such as yellow fever vaccine.
+• Certain subsets of the geriatric population may require vaccinations for Hepatitis A, Hepatitis B, meningococcal disease, varicella, and for measles, mumps, rubella (MMR), due to certain health problems, occupations, or risks posed by lifestyles.
+Furthermore, if such older adults travel, it would be advisable to offer relevant vaccines such as yellow fever vaccine or others.

-3. Incorporates immunization history and standing orders into the electronic medical record.
+admitted individuals about immunization; (3) incorporates immunization history and standing orders into the electronic health record; (4) tracks

 MORE ON THE TOPIC: